Travelling Salesman Problem: Python, C++ Algorithm

 • The ending point is 1

-The dynamic programming algorithm would be:
+The dynamic programming recurrence is:

-• Set cost(i, , i) = 0, which means we start and end at i, and the cost is 0.
+• Set cost(i, {}, i) = 0, which means we start and end at i with zero cost.

 Algorithm for Traveling Salesman Problem